jopdorp/nln-live/README.md

 * -> use nln-live
 Ctrl-c to quit the mongo terminal

-Browse to the directory where you pyt nln-live and run:
+Browse to the directory where you put nln-live and run:
 * -> npm update
 * -> npm install
 This will download install all the javascript Node.js dependencies

 Then to start the server run:
-* -> node app.js to compile with grunt and run: -> sails lift app.js
+* -> node app.js
+To compile with grunt and run:
+* -> sails lift app.js

 ## Congratulations!
 **The server is now running at http://localhost:1337/index.html**